WE'RE WHITELABEL

 Steve has more than 25-years of experience as a C-suite executive, fundraising professional, investor, educator, and hands-on operator who has helped launch, transform, grow, and fund many initiatives and enterprises across the globe.

 • On the launch side, while working in investment management, Steve created and ran four research departments on three different continents.
 As a fractional operating executive/board member he has worked with dozens of start-ups, helping them solve their most vexing problems.
-For foundations, governments, and nonprofits, he has helped launch initiatives and developed several benchmark “innovative” financial structures aimed at helping solve some of the world’s most complex problems.
-He has also collaborated with several innovation consulting firms launching new products, programs, and services, including Fahrenheit 212 and Mach49, where he was an SVP of Special Projects and CFO-in-residence.
+For foundations, governments, and nonprofits, he has helped launch initiatives and developed several benchmark “innovative” financial structures.
+He has also collaborated with several innovation consulting firms on launching new products, programs, and services, including Fahrenheit 212 and Mach49, where he was an SVP of Special Projects and CFO-in-residence.
 Steve has been an entrepreneur-in-residence at Columbia University’s NYSERDA program, and a mentor for the National I-Corps program, working on technology transfers.

 On the funding side, Steve has sourced, analyzed, structured, and successfully placed or exited more than $10 billion across the spectrum of capital, all asset classes, industries and in more than 65 countries.
-As an early-stage investor, he has several IPOs and unicorns under his belt.
+As an early-stage investor, he has several IPOs and unicorns to his credit.

 Steve began his professional career as a journalist, working as a staffer at Forbes, The Associated Press, and the Pulitzer Prize-winning Albuquerque Tribune.
 His writing and commentary on economics, finance, entrepreneurship, and, uh, hockey, has appeared in many publications including: The Economist, The New York Times, Bloomberg, The Wall Street Journal, Stanford Social Innovation Review, and The Hockey Digest.